X265

-x265 is a software codec for creating digital video streams in the High Efficiency Video Coding (HEVC/H.265) video compression format developed by the Joint Collaborative Team on Video Coding (JCT-VC).
+x265 is an encoder for creating digital video streams in the High Efficiency Video Coding (HEVC/H.265) video compression format developed by the Joint Collaborative Team on Video Coding (JCT-VC).
 It is available as a command-line app or a software library, under the terms of GNU General Public License (GPL) version 2 or later; however, customers may request a commercial license.

 History

 x265 builds on source code from x264, an open-source video encoder for the previous MPEG video coding standard, H.264/MPEG-4 AVC.
 The project has licensed the rights to use the x264 source code.
 Development on x265 began in March 2013.
 MulticoreWare made the source code for x265 publicly available on July 23, 2013.

 The x265 project was initially funded by a small group of charter licensee companies that direct the development requirements and receive commercial licenses to use x265 in their products without having to release their products under the GPL 2 license.
 In February 2014, x265 was integrated into the popular multimedia transcoding tool FFmpeg and its fork Libav.

 Version 1.0 was completed in May 2014.
 The stable version (2.0) was released on July 14, 2016.